The Disclosure Dilemma: an Inventor’s "Catch-22"

 In my own company, WorkTools, Inc. we have resolved the disclosure dilemma in the following way.
 (PLEASE NOTE THAT THIS IS NOT A RECOMMENDATION AND INVENTORS ARE ADVISED TO CONSULT WITH A PROFESSIONAL ADVISOR BEFORE MAKING ANY DISCLOSURE.
 The following is only an example of what WorkTools has done).
 WorkTools is in the business of developing and licensing patented hand tools and other consumer products.
 Because patents are expensive and many ideas are not worth the cost of a patent, WorkTools’ projects are often disclosed to certain individuals and companies before a patent has been applied for.
 The disclosure process is crucial in determining an idea’s commercial viability and, in turn, the value of obtaining a patent.
 WorkTools’ disclosure process can be seen as a series of steps.

 STEP 1, PRODUCT EVALUATION: Using a process similar to the Invention City Survey, WorkTools’ employees survey family members and close friends.
-In general, if at least 50% of those surveyed do not say "yes, I would buy it," an idea is dropped.
+In general, if at least 50% of those surveyed do not want to purchase the invention, the idea is dropped.
 This survey process may also be extended to professional acquaintances such as car mechanics, carpenters and plumbers.
 No formal confidentiality agreements are used, but each person with whom the idea is shared is told that the disclosure should be kept secret.

 STEP 2, MANUFACTURABILITY EVALUATION: At this stage WorkTools is engineering the product for manufacture and is in contact with numerous outside companies.
 Each company contacted by WorkTools is asked to sign a confidentiality agreement.